 I have tried it with olive oil, coconut oil and even sesame oil.
 But in the end, I wanted more of a traditional flavor, so I went with safflower oil.
 I found that it gave a slightly less dense texture than some of the other oils I tried which turned out quite thick.
 So I ended up sticking with safflower oil which turned out to be the best choice for me and what I was trying to achieve with this recipe.
 This is a delicious and traditional mayo, mainly because the oil is so light in flavor.

 That being said, most safflower oils bottled for cooking are refined.
 If you can locate the unrefined food-grade version, it’s better (cleaner) than refined, but it also has a stronger flavor.
 So you kind of have to pick your battles on this one.
 Any way you look at it, this is far healthier than anything you can buy at the store.

 Also, please note the storage notes at the end of the recipe.
-Never leave this mayo sitting out!
+Never leave this clean eating mayonnaise sitting out!
 It must be refrigerated at all times.

 I tried making this recipe in a blender and failed miserably.
 So I used my immersion blender instead and it gave me perfect mayo in under 20 seconds.
 It was actually pretty impressive to watch.
 So I do recommend an immersion blender for this recipe.
 Otherwise, you’ll have to make it by hand which is a workout in itself with all that whisking!

-If you’d like to see me make this, check out my video on Thyme To Chop..
+If you’d like to see me make this, check out my Thyme To Chop video on YouTube.

-If you’d rather buy your mayo, the only clean mayo I have come across is the Chosen Foods brand (affiliate link).
+If you’d rather buy your mayo, the only clean eating mayonnaise I have come across is the Chosen Foods brand (affiliate link).

 - Real Salt – affiliate link